MyNamesLex/Gameplay-Mechanics/README.md

 This demo is very buggy and only currently allows to control the Wii Remote's lights and requires the Wii Remote to be reset after using, this was mainly to have a look around at the Wii Remote and just have fun playing with it

-## Mobile

-### AR Demo

-I wanted to test out and see how AR Games worked, I used Unity to develop a demo for Android Mobile only, to play.
-You wait until you see grey panels and tap to play a cube, then you can give the cube treats by swiping up to give him spheres.

 ## PC

 ### Player Controller Tech Demo